thephpleague/climate/README.md

 ]);
 ```

-## Flank
+## Flanking

-`flank` allows you to bring a little more attention to a line:
+The `flank` method allows you to bring a little more attention to a line:

 ```php
 $climate->flank('Look at me.
 Now.');